Muchelney: Religious sites

-St Peter and St Paul Parish Church, adjacent to Muchelney Abbey, has a ceiling enlivened with Jacobean paintings of bare-breasted angels, their nudity thought to symbolize innocent purity.
+St Peter and St Paul Parish Church, a Grade I listed building adjacent to Muchelney Abbey, has a ceiling enlivened with Jacobean paintings of bare-breasted angels, their nudity thought to symbolize innocent purity.
 It has a three-stage Somerset tower supported by pairs of full-height corner buttresses.
 The south-east octagonal stair turret leads to an outer door.

 Culture

-A highlight of the summer in Muchelney and adjacent Thorney is the mid-summer Lowland Games, a light-hearted adaptation of the Highland games, since 1984.
-Events have included (hay) bale racing, raft racing, ferret racing, wellie tossing, a dog show, 10k flour trail run, tug-of-war, equestrian exhibitions, mud wrestling, and a battle of the bands (with the winning act getting a gig at the Glastonbury Festival).
+Between 1984 and 2017, a highlight of the summer in Muchelney and Thorney was the mid-summer Lowland Games, a light-hearted adaptation of the Highland games.
+Events included (hay) bale racing, raft racing, ferret racing, welly tossing, a dog show, 10k flour trail run, tug-of-war, equestrian exhibitions, mud wrestling, and a battle of the bands (with the winning act getting a gig at the Glastonbury Festival).